hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/weaver-dlt-interoperability.md

             <td>
                 1. Upgrade all go modules to now use v1.20 of golang.
 2. Apply the changes created by dependabot in PR: #382
+3. Bump all weaver go modules to v1.5.11
             </td>
         </tr>
     </table>